OliverSpeak/react-starter-kit-plus/README.md

 ## Introduction

-This is a fork of the [React Starter Kit](https://github.com/laravel/react-starter-kit/) with added opinionated changes that streamline development for new projects while remaining additive to keep upstream merges and rebases easy.
+This is a fork of Laravel's [React Starter Kit](https://github.com/laravel/react-starter-kit/) that makes development more strict and opinionated, while maintaining changes from upstream.
+Commits made to this fork aim to minimise refactoring and are generally additive.
+Various minor features may also be added here.

 ## Summary of changes

+- Setup [essentials](https://github.com/nunomaduro/essentials) and publish `config/essentials.php`
+- Setup `pint.json` with defaults from [essentials](https://github.com/nunomaduro/essentials).
-- Configured rector based on [nunomaduro/laravel-starter-kit](https://github.com/nunomaduro/laravel-starter-kit/)
+- Setup rector and configure based on [nunomaduro/laravel-starter-kit](https://github.com/nunomaduro/laravel-starter-kit/)
-- More lenient origin policy in `vite.config.ts`
+- Add hostname configuration support to `vite.config.ts`

+Please note that pint and rector have **NOT** been run on this fork.
+You will need to do that yourself.

 ## License